egonw/bacting/README.md

 Particularly, manager functionality around graphical UX in the original Bioclipse may never be implemented.
 Each Bacting release will implement more APIs and the release notes will mention which managers and which methods have been added.
+An overview of the supports APIs can be found in [this overview](https://github.com/egonw/bacting/projects/2).

 For a description of the API, I refer to the book
 [A lot of Bioclipse Scripting Language examples](https://bioclipse.github.io/bioclipse.scripting/) that